Yijunmaverick/UniversalStyleTransfer/README.md

 ## Interpolation

-Our method also support the transferring or synthesis of multiple styles thourgh interpolation.
+Our method also supports the transferring or synthesis of multiple styles thourgh interpolation.
 Below is an example of handling two styles.
 The "-beta" serves as the intepolation weight.

 - Interpolated style transferring ([demo](https://www.youtube.com/watch?v=8V1dNu9doao), -beta from 1 to 0)